 A remarkable success story about the power of human ingenuity in the face of crippling odds, Kamkwamba's talks will inspire anyone who doubts the power of one individual to change the world.
 His universal message of hope and resilience has captured the hearts and spirits of audiences across the globe.

 After graduating from Dartmouth College in Environmental Studies, Kamkwamba began work as a Global Fellow for the design firm IDEO.org.
 He is an entrepreneur, TED Fellow, and has worked with the WiderNet Project to develop appropriate technologies curriculums focused on bridging the gap between “knowing” and “doing” for young people in Malawi and across the world.
 Kamkwamba splits his time between the U.S. and Malawi and is currently working full-time with the Moving Windmills Project to bring the Moving Windmills Innovation Center to life in Kasungu, Malawi.

 Praise for William Kamkwamba:

-"William Kamkwamba was the dream presenter for us during Pellissippi State's 6th Annual President's Convocation - Common Book Kickoff on Sept.
-2, 2011.
+"William Kamkwamba was the dream presenter for us during Pellissippi State's 6th Annual President's Convocation - Common Book Kickoff.
 During his time with us, he met hundreds of students, signed hundreds and hundreds of books, and managed to make every single student feel as if he had all the time in the world to speak with them.
 William has inspired a number of our students to become much more involved in their communities, working at the grass roots level to create more "green" power devices.
 In fact, the Engineering Department here at Pellissippi State is using William's windmill design to create our own school windmill!
 He is an awe inspiring young man."